lancher

 Space-based sustainable data centers

-NTT satellites and a new space and earth sensing platform will use low orbit satellite technology to collect data from IoT terminals positioned around the earth.
-We will be able to collect environmental information and data from farms, offshore wind terminals, autonomous vehicles to learn, predict and prevent.
+With a geostationary satellite, images can be transmitted to the base stations on Earth instantly, making it possible to better predict and track the course of advancing extreme weather events.
+The Space Integrated Computing Network can gather data from the Earth, processing and analyzing the data faster than today’s means.
+We can reduce the exchange of large volumes of data between Earth and space, speeding up the process of transfer times.
+NTT satellites and a new space and earth sensing platform will use low-orbit satellite technology to collect data from IoT terminals positioned around the Earth.
+This will allow us to collect environmental information and data from farms, offshore wind terminals, or autonomous vehicles to learn, predict and prevent.

 New energy sources are possible from space